 Primal Pit Paste Natural Deodorant

-Smell like fresh, soft bouquet of springtime with this baking soda-based formula that offers great odour neutralising benefits.
-Plus, the brand also has a sensitive skin line that offers baking soda-free sprays for those whose skin aren’t agreeable with baking soda.
+Smell like a fresh, soft bouquet of springtime with this baking soda-based formula that offers great odour neutralising benefits.
+Plus, the brand also has a sensitive skin line that offers baking soda-free sprays for those whose skin isn’t agreeable with baking soda.

 Primal Pit Paste Natural Deodorant retails for S$26 on Shopee.